Alexander Mackendrick

+Mackendrick retired from directing in the late 1960s after completing A High Wind in Jamaica (1965) and Don't Make Waves (1967), becoming the founding Dean (and later a Professor) of the CalArts School of Film/Video.

+Early life

-He was born on 8 September 1912 the only child of Francis and Martha Mackendrick who had emigrated to the United States from Glasgow in 1911.
+He was born on September 8, 1912, the only child of Francis and Martha Mackendrick who had emigrated to the United States from Glasgow in 1911.
 His father was a ship builder and a civil engineer.
 When Mackendrick was six, his father died of influenza as a result of the influenza pandemic that swept the world just after World War I. His mother, in desperate need of work, decided to become a dress designer.
 In order to pursue that decision, it was necessary for Martha MacKendrick to hand her only son over to his grandfather, who took young MacKendrick back to Scotland in early 1919 when he was six years old.
 Mackendrick never saw or heard from his mother again.

 Mackendrick had a sad and lonely childhood.
 He attended Hillhead High School in Glasgow from 1919 to 1926 and then went on to spend three years at the Glasgow School of Art.
 In the early 1930s, MacKendrick moved to London to work as an art director for the advertising firm J. Walter Thompson.
 Between 1936 and 1938, Mackendrick scripted five cinema commercials.
 He later reflected that his work in the advertising industry was invaluable, in spite of his extreme dislike of the industry itself.
 MacKendrick wrote his first film script with his cousin and close friend, Roger MacDougall.
 It was bought by Associated British and later released, after script revisions, as Midnight Menace (1937).

 Career

-At the start of the Second World War, Mackendrick was employed by the Minister of Information making British propaganda films.
-In 1942, he went to Algiers and then to Italy, working with the Psychological Warfare Division.
+At the start of the Second World War, Mackendrick was employed by the Ministry of Information making British propaganda films.
+In 1942, he went to Algiers and then to Italy, working with the British Army's Psychological Warfare Division.
 He then shot newsreels, documentaries, made leaflets, and did radio news.
 In 1943, he became the director of the film unit and approved the production of Roberto Rossellini's early neorealist film, Rome, Open City (1945).